milhouse1337/xdio-whisper/README.md

 cd xdio-whisper
 ```

-Fetch Whisper (as submodule) and download the model.
+Fetch Whisper (as submodule), download the model and build it.

 ```bash
 git submodule update --init --remote --recursive